betaflight/betaflight.com/docs/wiki/guides/current/GPS-Rescue-v4-4.md

 - **Ensure you have a Home Lock before takeoff, and that the Home Arrow points to Home!**.
 After arming, make sure the OSD shows the home icon, distance to home, and the home arrow points to home.
 Optionally, display the `osd_gps_sats_show_hdop` value in the OSD; if this gets close to, or below, 1.0, it's a good indicator of a solid fix (thanks @zzyzx).

-- **At the start of a mission-critical flight, confirm normal GPS Rescue behaviour a by doing a close-range test rescue with a switch**.
+- **At the start of a mission-critical flight, confirm normal GPS Rescue behavior a by doing a close-range test rescue with a switch**.
 Once you know that it turns and points to home, revert the test switch.
 You can enter and leave GPS Rescue with a switch with immediate effect anytime.
 This makes field checking easy.

 - **Think carefully about the `GPS_SET_HOME_POINT_ONCE` option**.
 Resetting the home point on every new arm is OK for testing and normal use.
 Each time you arm, your home position is updated.
 The home position accuracy improves over time, so you're sure to get the best home position estimate when you finally do take off.
 The downside is that if you disarm during the flight, GPS rescue will take you back to that new arm point, not to home.
-If your craft disarms in a bad spot, even if you get signal back, it will will never fly home.
+If your craft disarms in a bad spot, even if you get signal back, it will never fly home.
 In contrast, if you choose to only set the home position once, at first arm, it's important to not arm until you are sure you have a solid home position estimate.
 Be patient when using the first arm only method.

 - The **Stage 1 Failsafe configuration is very important**, The defaults are not suitable.
 Choose either:

 - **Hold last values**: Configure stage 1 to hold all current channel values, including holding throttle, on signal loss.
 A transient dropout of less than Stage 1 duration will let the craft keep flying straight, or at whatever values it had just before the signal loss.
 For long-range cruising this keeps the flight smooth during brief dropouts.
-The pilot must monitor the Rx link in the OSD or they may not realise they getting dropouts.
+The pilot must monitor the Rx link in the OSD or they may not realize they getting dropouts.

-- **Manually enable Level (Angle) mode, set throttle to climb a bit, and centre the sticks**: Probably the safer option.
+- **Manually enable Level (Angle) mode, set throttle to climb a bit, and center the sticks**: Probably the safer option.
 This will provide the cleanest initiation of the Rescue process.

-- NOTE: without a compass, the quad 'learns' the heading of the quad from the direction of travel over ground from data provided by the GPS. **The craft must be travelling at least 2m/s, in clean nose-forward flight, for at least several seconds, for its attitude to be correctly set by the GPS data.** Try to fly dead-straight and without side-wind, so that no roll correction is needed when the course over ground matches simple pitch-only flight-path of the quad.
+- NOTE: without a compass, the quad 'learns' the heading of the quad from the direction of travel over ground from data provided by the GPS. **The craft must be traveling at least 2m/s, in clean nose-forward flight, for at least several seconds, for its attitude to be correctly set by the GPS data.** Try to fly dead-straight and without side-wind, so that no roll correction is needed when the course over ground matches simple pitch-only flight-path of the quad.
 It's important fly straight and at least 2m/s before testing GPS Rescue at close range, or the IMU may be confused about the direction home.
 Check the Home Arrow before initiating the rescue.
 The default GPS_RESCUE_GROUND_SPEED value is 5m/s, and cannot be set under 2.5m/s, so that the quad will update the IMU heading during the rescue, even if the initial heading is incorrect, but may fly quite fast in the wrong direction beforehand.
 Hence it is really important to validate the Home Arrow early in the flight.
 The arrow in the OSD should be pointing to home, and the altitude and distance should be about right, soon after takeoff.

 - **The GPS Rescue 'mode' switch will immediately initiate GPS Rescue when activated**.
 It doesn't use the failsafe system.
 This can be used as an 'emergency' rescue for loss of FPV signal or for disorientation when flying LOS.
 If a failsafe switch is configured, a similar outcome can be achieved by setting the switch mode to immediately action Stage 2.
 There will be only a short delay before the quad should level out and climb.
 In both cases, after hitting the switch, the quad's momentum will keep it moving as it was for at least a few seconds, so don't expect miracles.

 - In strong winds the maximum allowed angle of the craft during a rescue, `GPS_RESCUE_ANGLE`, may need to be increased enough that the quad can make forward speed into a headwind.
-The the craft may overshoot or land roughly if the wind is very strong, especially a strong tailwind.
+The craft may overshoot or land roughly if the wind is very strong, especially a strong tailwind.

 - During a rescue, the built-in Betaflight Crash Detection code is automatically activated (even if you disabled it in your settings).
 If the quad has a hard crash or impact at any time on the way home, it may disarm immediately.
 This mechanism is quite different from the much more sensitive landing impact detection, which is only activated late in the Rescue once the altitude of the quad falls below the `GPS_RESCUE_LANDING_ALT` height.